gdm413229/swwmgz_m/readme.txt

 Slot 6.
 Rocket launcher.
 We've seen its predecessors before, but now it's time for the new cool kid, the long-awaited Mk3 model of this marriage between demonic and human technology.
 Primary fire shoots the rocket.
+You can hold it to preload a couple more for a burst attack.
+Tapping the opposite button while doing so will stop the preload.
 Secondary fire launches it as a bouncing grenade.
+Same deal.
 Tertiary fire cycles ammo types for next reload.
+But if you're holding in some rockets, it will instead select targets for seeking.
 Reload does what you'd expect.
+But when holding rockets, it clears any selected seek targets.
+That's pretty much all.

 2.1.8.
 Biospark Carbine